Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 What to Wear in Winter in Taiwan

-For Taipei, you’ll want to bring multiple layers.
+For Taipei, you’ll want to bring multiple layers, because winter weather can vary quite a bit.
 A thin thermal shirt is great to keep your body warm, and you’ll definitely want a good sweater or jacket to put on top of it.
-A winter hat is also good for keeping warm.
+A winter hat (“toque” where I come from) is also good for keeping warm.

 While the rain volume in these months isn’t high compared to spring or summer in Taipei, when it does come, it tends to drizzle for days on end, making everything feel even damper and colder.
-A waterproof parka can be very handy, but an umbrella isn’t as essential of an item as it is for those insane summer downpours.
-You can also pick one up from any convenience store if you do end up needing it.
+A waterproof parka can be very handy, but an umbrella isn’t as essential as it is for those insane summer downpours.
+You can pick one up from any convenience store, so don’t bother packing one.

 If you’re planning to spend most of your time in the south of Taiwan, it is less likely that you are going to need any kind of winter clothes.
-Bring a light jacket or sweater just in case.
-Traveling along the east coast or anywhere near the sea in Taiwan, however, it can be quite windy.
+Bring a single light jacket or sweater just in case.
+When traveling along the east coast or anywhere near the sea in Taiwan, however, it can be quite windy.